jaehyoung-choi/mitoPRS/README.md

 > Make sure RScript is executable as "Rscript"

 PRSice2 (https://github.com/choishingwan/PRSice?tab=readme-ov-file)
-> Make sure PRSice2_linux.R and binary is in the directory "/mitoPRS/PRSice/"
+> Make sure PRSice2_linux.R and binary are in the directory "/mitoPRS/PRSice/"

 ## Outline & Usage
 1. Download Reference Files (1000 Genomes, and relevant variants for Principal Components based on Human Genome Diversity Project variants) from here: